ebarendt/ebarendt/README.md

 I'm an experienced software engineer focused on building cloud-based web services through strong technical leadership, design, and implementation.
 I enjoy enabling technical growth through innovation and new technologies while delivering software that empowers customers.

+My system administration background and technical curiosity have helped me to better understand the development, deployment, and operations aspects of shipping products.

 I'm currently working on a the [Data Axle Platform](https://platform.data-axle.com) ingesting sources of data, cleaning it up, merging it together, and providing it to our customers via files or via APIs in real-time.